InseeFr/Pogues/doc/implementation-details/labels.md

 ## Conditions

 A question can have multiple labels depending on conditions.
 The conditions and the labels they are associated to will be represented as a [Velocity Template Language](http://velocity.apache.org/) string.
-This option was chosen in order to represent the structured related to conditions as a regular string that fits into the model.
+This option was chosen in order to represent the structured data related to conditions as a regular string that fits into the model.

 The first line of the VTL string will be a VTL single line comment with a `json` representation of the conditions as they are represented within Pogues.
-This first line will be parsed by the application to build back the conditions without having to process the body of the VTL string (to avoid the need of a `VTL` parser in javascript):
+This first line will be parsed by the application to build back the conditions without having to process the body of the VTL string (to avoid the need of a `VTL` parser in `JavaScript`):

 ```
 ##{\"label\":\"initial label\",\"conditions\":[{\"id\":\...